 For a number of businesses, dealing with mainly Millennial customers has been the norm for the last decade, but this is changing.
 While Millennials have dominated the consumer landscape due to their significant purchasing power, Gen Z consumers are now demanding more attention from businesses as their spending power has increased.
 Let's take a look at how you can get ahead of the curve and turn both Millennials and Gen Z into loyal brand advocates.

-When investing in a loyalty program, consider one that incentivizes interaction across all your channels.
-This can help drive Millennials and Gen Z customers to engage more with your business, thus boosting loyalty.
+When investing in a customer loyalty program, consider one that incentivizes interaction across all your channels.
+This can help drive customer engagement with Millennials and Gen Z, thus boosting customer loyalty.
 For example, Starbucks rewards - the most enrolled loyalty program for Gen Z consumers - does not offer online orders.
 Instead, it offers the ability to order in advance, pay via mobile and collect in-store to earn points.
 This gives an incentive for customers to engage both online and in-store with the business.

-Personalized interactions is one of the biggest trends in recent years with no sign of stopping.
-When it comes to interacting with a business, Millennials and Gen Z consumers are looking for more personalized experiences that are meaningful to them.
+Personalized customer experiences is one of the biggest trends in recent years with no sign of stopping.
+When it comes to interacting with a business, Millennials and Gen Z consumers are looking for more personalized experiences that are meaningful.
 Salesforce’s Shopper-First Retailing report revealed that 68% of Millennials and Gen Z shoppers prefer retailers to provide recommendations based on their purchasing history.
 The hidden marketing opportunities that lie within personalization now abound: while only 6% of digital shoppers click product recommendations, they account for 37% of revenue.

-However, while there's no doubt personalization helps marketers break through the clutter during promotion stage, it is not the sole domain of marketing.
-Cross-functional teams in different lines of business such as IT, operations and management must collaborate to create experiences that are both compelling and personal to customers.
+However, while there's no doubt that customer experience personalization helps marketers break through the clutter during promotion stage, it is not the sole domain of marketing.
+Cross-functional teams in different lines of business such as IT, operations and management must collaborate to create customer experiences that are both compelling and personal.
 How then, does this personalization work across customer touchpoints?

-With these increasing expectations comes an exciting time for brands to provide meaningful experiences for customers, especially at in-store touchpoints.
+With these increasing expectations comes an exciting time for brands to provide meaningful customer experiences, especially at in-store touchpoints.
 To increase customer loyalty, look at how you can leverage technology.
 The right technology can support a more seamless customer/brand interaction by allowing you to understand in-depth what most motivates your customers.
 This will help provide insights you can use to deliver an exceptional, tailored customer experience.

 Businesses have long realized the gains that can be made through targeting and engaging with Millennial consumers.
 Now, success lies in thinking ahead and catering to your most loyal consumers of the future, Millennials and Gen Z.